zli12321/VideoHallu/README.md

 |-------------|:------------------------------------------------:|:------------:|
 | May, 2, 2025 | [HuggingFace](https://huggingface.co/datasets/zli12321/VideoHalluB) |     3233    |

-The overview of the organization of our benchmark is provide here:
+Below is an overview of our benchmark’s organization, including the high-level question categories, ranked by the level of reasoning required by MLLMs, and their corresponding sub-category breakdowns.

 <img src="./images/fig1.png" style="zoom:20%;" />

-## Getting Started
+## 📖 <a name='setup'></a>Getting Started

+To set up our benchmark, please follow the steps provided below:

 ```
 # Download the synthetic dataset